-Stretching as far back as 1919, our campus has made a difference in the local community.
+Stretching as far back as 1919, CMB has made a difference in the local community.

 From as early as the 1880s, the Evangelical Covenant Church has sought to bring the love of Jesus Christ to children in need.
 Out of that desire, the seed was planted in 1919 for a children’s home in Princeton, Illinois at the annual meeting of the Sunday School Association of the Illinois District Conference.